 - 1. The Board of Directors has appointed a Compliance Officer to whom any questions or concerns about a potential or actual Conflict of Interest shall be raised. - 2.
 Any individual with questions or concerns about a potential or actual Conflict of Interest shall promptly address the issue with the appropriate management personnel, human resources staff, and the Compliance Officer and shall complete a Conflict of Interest Disclosure Form (Appendix A to this Conflict of Interest Policy) to report any potential or actual Conflict of Interest. - 3.
 The appropriate management and/or human resources personnel and the Compliance Officer will document the facts pertaining to such potential or actual Conflict of Interest and create an initial evaluation of the potential or actual Conflict of Interest.
-The Compliance Officer will then make prompt disclosure of the facts and an evaluation of such potential or actual Conflict of Interest to the Board of Directors. - 4.
+The Compliance Officer will then make prompt disclosure of the facts and an evaluation of such potential or actual Conflict of Interest to the Chair of the Audit Committee. - 4.
 If the Compliance Officer is the individual involved in any potential or actual Conflict of Interest, then all of the procedures set forth in this section ("Conflict of Interest Procedures") shall be handled by the Members of the Audit Committee and references in these Conflict of Interest Procedures to the Compliance Officer in those circumstances shall refer to the Members of the Audit Committee. - 5.
-Upon a determination by the Compliance Officer or the Board of Directors of the existence of a Conflict of Interest, the Board of Directors or relevant Board Committee shall meet to deliberate and vote on the matter giving rise to such Conflict of Interest as well as how to handle such Conflict of Interest.
+Upon a determination by the Compliance Officer and/or the Chair of the Audit Committee of the existence of a Conflict of Interest, the relevant Board Committee (The Audit Committee) shall meet to deliberate and make recommendations to the Board of Directors on the matter giving rise to such Conflict of Interest as well as how to handle such Conflict of Interest.
 The individual(s) involved in such Conflict of Interest shall be prohibited from being present at, or participating in, any such deliberation or vote on the matter giving rise to such Conflict of Interest.
-Furthermore, the individual(s) involved in such Conflict of Interest shall be prohibited against any attempt to improperly influence the deliberations, actions or vote on the matter giving rise to such Conflict of Interest.
+Furthermore, the individual(s) involved in such Conflict of Interest shall be prohibited for Interest shall be prohibited against any attempt to improperly influence the deliberations, actions or vote on the matter giving rise to such Conflict of Interest.
 Any attempt to improperly influence deliberations, actions or voting on any matter with which such individual has a Conflict of Interest may be grounds for removal from the Board of Directors or termination from employment by the Agency. - 6.
 Members of the Board of Directors, employees and contractors must disclose any potential Conflict of Interest upon initial hire or appointment and whenever a potential or actual Conflict of Interest arises. - 7.
 Members of management, Key Employees, Officers and Board of Directors are required to complete a Conflict of Interest Disclosure Statement annually.
 The Compliance Officer will be responsible for ensuring that Members of management and all Key Employees, Officers and Board of Directors will complete a Conflict of Interest Disclosure Statement annually.